Summer Camp

 Vadim is a pastor in Ukraine who serves refugees and regularly travels into front line areas to deliver food and share the gospel.
 Every trip requires passing military checkpoints, where there are no guarantees—even for those legally exempt.

-After my last visit, Vadim was taken into forced military service and held in a military tent camp.
+In December Vadim was taken into forced military service and held in a military tent camp.
 All we could do was pray.

 On Christmas Eve, Vadim was asked to share at a small meal the men had put together.
 He shared the Christmas story and the message of salvation.
 All 39 men present gave their lives to Christ.